The application needs JavaScript enabled!

 <book abbrev> <space> <chapter number> : <beginning verse number> - <end verse number>

 There is only one global character available: * (asterix).
 It means any number (including zero) of characters in the word.
 Eg. heaven* will find all verses containing heaven and (plural form) heavens.
-It is more usefull and important for languages with more sophisticated grammar than English, e.g. in Polish every word can have even 7 different form.
+It is more usefull and important for languages with more sophisticated grammar than English, e.g. in Polish every word can have even 7 different forms.

 explicit operator AND: &